Ethiopian Heritage Trust

 - Heritage is a continuum of cultural expression from natural wilderness to urban areas,

-- Heritage conservation should be seen as part of and integrated with Ethiopia's generally social and economic development,
+- Heritage conservation should be seen as part of and integrated with Ethiopia's general social and economic development,

 - The national heritage should not be seen as the responsibility of the government alone, and so communities should play a leading role in assessing and nominating places or items of heritage significance and in conserving them,

-- A sustainable heritage conservation and management programme should seek to understand all the elements of the system, their interrelationships and the way in which each contributes to social and economic development.
+- A sustainable heritage conservation and management programme should seek to understand all the elements of the system, their interrelationships and how each contributes to social and economic development.
 (Ibid, pg 97)

 (HΓ₯kan Blanck and Pia Englund, Entoto Natural Park 1995)